Team

 Duncan has extensive expertise in specifying, developing, implementing and maintaining electronics manufacturing methodologies and facilities.
 His expertise in printed circuit board design, layout and production spans: multilayer PCBs: materials selection and specification; rigid, multilayer, semi-rigid, ceramic and flexible circuit designs; surface mount and through hole assembly to ESA ECSS standards supported by ECSS accreditation in assembly and inspection.
 Duncan has extensive expertise in space flight harness construction, enclosure manufacturing and mechanical design including addressing thermal and fluid flow requirements.

-• Chief Systems Engineer
+Chief Systems Engineer

 Principal Engineer for Space Projects at the University of Leicester, Roisin has over 15 years of experience in the space sector working across industry and academia.
 After graduating from the University of Southampton, Roisin worked at Airbus Defence and Space as a thermal engineer and mechanical project engineer on a range of space projects and missions including telecommunications satellites.
 In 2015 Roisin moved to RAL Space as a Systems Engineer working on a number of space missions including Solar Orbiter and Sentinel 5.
 More recently Roisin has been the Principal Engineer for Space Projects at the University of Leicester.
 Her diverse career has seen involvement in about half a dozen space missions and numerous space projects.

-• Head of Nuclear Fuels
+Head of Nuclear Fuels

-Emily Jane has been a full-time member of the radioisotope power systems team for more than 10 years.
+Emily Jane has been a full-time member of the radioisotope power systems team for more than a decade.
 Her PhD focused on the development of surrogates for pure americium oxides for radioisotope power systems (RPS).
 Emily Jane’s current research is on americium based oxide materials, and novel radioisotopes concepts including their surrogates for powering space applications.
 Her experience includes material synthesis, powder characterisation, leading sintering studies and pellet characterisation.
 Dr Watkinson was a visiting scientist at the European Commission Joint Research Centre (EC JRC) Karlsruhe between 2018 and 2020.
 She led studies to determine thermal properties of a high americium content Am U oxide and its compatibility with the RPS clad material.
 Dr Watkinson has experience in working at a large scale nuclear laboratory as well in a university active facility.
 Her recent research has involved developing a novel surrogate for Am U oxides, and determining novel data about the RPS clad material.
 Emily Jane’s role within the Leicester team has included oversight of the fuel specification for the radioisotope power systems and supporting the fuel development programme in collaboration with industry.
 Emily Jane supports RPS enabled mission studies.

 Emily Jane has a First Class Honours Masters in Physics.
 She is a Lecturer in the Space Projects Instrumentation group at the University of Leicester’s School of Physics and Astronomy.
 Emily Jane has responsibilities across a range of physics courses, including the MSc in Space Exploration Systems.